 A byproduct of milk running through controlled lipolysis, butyric acid is not filtered out of the final product.
 Though it may just be an unpleasant taste to some people, Americans are mostly not bothered by its strong prickling taste.

-Now, on to the next category of chocolate haters: people with genetically mutated tongues.
-That’s right.
-X-Men for flavors walk among us.
-It’s forecasted that one in four people are supertasters born with more tastebuds than the rest of us and this causes a sensitivity to strongly flavored foods.
-One bite of a high-end, bean-to-bar 85 percent cacao piece of chocolate will likely send them shouting about the bitterness of the supposed “sweet” you’ve subjected them to.
+It’s forecasted that one in four people are supertasters; they were born with more tastebuds than the rest of us and who cause a sensitivity to strongly flavored foods.
+One bite of high-end chocolate can send them shouting about the bitterness of the supposed “sweet” thing you subjected them to.

 Though mass-produced American chocolate is also disliked by supertasters, the same can’t be said for chocolates from France or Belgium.
 Followers of taste test videos tend to favor the lighter ones over the richer more bitter flavors of dark and cocoa chocolates.